 - Test and experimental deployments, and for projects which do not belong to an organization

-The following diagram provides an overview of a reference architecture deployment of Pivotal Platform on a shared VPC on GCP.
+The diagram below illustrates a reference architecture for a deployment of Pivotal Platform on a shared VPC on GCP.
 This architecture requires an organization on the VPC that contains a host project and a service project.

 For more information about shared VPCs on GCP, see Shared VPC Overview in the Google Cloud documentation.

-For more information about how this architecture divides resources between projects, see Host / Service Architecture.
+For more information about how this architecture divides resources between projects, see Host and Service Architecture.

-To expose a minimal number of public IP addresses, set up your NAT as shown in this diagram.
+To expose a minimal number of public IP addresses, set up your NAT as shown in the diagram below:

-To speed communication between data centers, use Google Cloud Interconnect as shown in this diagram.
+To speed communication between data centers, use Google Cloud Interconnect, as shown in the diagram below:

 GCP allocates resources using a hierarchy that centers around projects.
 To create a VPC, architects define a host project that allocates network resources for the VPC, such as address space and firewall rules.
 Then they can define one or more service projects to run within the VPC, which share the network resources allocated by the host project and include their own non-network resources, such as VMs and storage buckets.